bibigon812/bibigon812-quagga/README.md

 #### quagga::pim

 - `config_file`: configuration file if the PIM service.
-- `config_file_manage`: enable the management of the PIM service setting file.
+- `config_file_manage`: enable management of the PIM service setting file.
 - `service_name`: the name of the PIM service.
 - `service_enable`: enable the PIM service.
-- `service_manage`: enable the management of the PIM service.
+- `service_manage`: enable management of the PIM service.
 - `service_ensure`: the state of the PIM Service.
 - `service_opts`: service start options.

 #### quagga::zebra

 - `config_file`: configuration file if the Zebra service.
-- `config_file_manage`: enable the management of the Zebra service setting file.
+- `config_file_manage`: enable management of the Zebra service setting file.
 - `service_name`: the name of the Zebra service.
 - `service_enable`: enable the Zebra service.
-- `service_manage`: enable the management of the Zebra service.
+- `service_manage`: enable management of the Zebra service.
 - `service_ensure`: the state of the Zebra Service.
 - `service_opts`: service start options.

 ### Defines

 #### quagga::bgp::peer